Dmitry-White/chinese-wordlist/README.md

 # chinese.py

 Embarassingly simple script for converting a word list (utf8 encoded) into a (utf8-encoded) output file with the Google translate definitions and the pinyin in it.
-This is a good starting point for building Chinese word lists.
+This is a good starting point for building Chinese word lists.  尽管玩儿!

 ## Requirements